variety/variety/README.markdown

     $ mongo test --eval "var collection = 'users', query = {'caredAbout':true}" variety.js

+### Analyze Documents Sorted in a particular order ###

+Perhaps you want to analyze a subset of documents sorted in an order other than creation order, say, for example, sorted by when documents were updated.

+One can apply a "sort" constraint, which analyzes documents in the specified order like so:

+    $ mongo test --eval "var collection = 'users', sort = { updated_at : -1 }" variety.js

 ##### "But my dad told me MongoDB is a schemaless database!" #####

 First of all, your father is a great guy.
 Moving on...